krauthaufen/Matrjoshka/Readme.md

 There is the Webinterface where you can click "Build new Chain" to get a new Chain, or "Get Quote" to get a quote.
 Note: for the latter one you need to have a Chain established.

+To stop any component just connect to it and write
+> !shutdown

+On the directory this terminates the Service as well as the Chain Nodes.
+(Note: for simplicity the Directory also starts/stops the service...
+Normally this wouldnt be appropriate).

 ## Installation